Nice to meet you.

 • Compromised assets.
 Whether you’re holding trade secrets, proprietary inventions, or even the personally identifiable information (PII) of your customers and employees, giving unauthorized users access to this data can become a significant problem.

 • Damage to brand reputation.
-Both your customers and vendors, and even your employees , are likely to feel let down when a company experiences security issues.
-This can lead to long term financial losses if the affected parties move to a competitor.
+When a company experiences security issues, its customers, vendors, and employees are likely to feel let down.
+This can lead to long-term financial losses if the affected parties move to a competitor.

-• Financial and time cost of managing the situation.
-Depending on the scale of the breach, companies may need to bring in security experts to determine how the database was compromised and how to take measures to prevent a breach from happening again.
+• The financial and time cost of managing the situation.
+Depending on the scale of the breach, companies may need to bring in security experts to determine how the database was compromised and how to prevent a breach from happening again.

 Common threats to database security